KosBeg/ctf-writeups/OtterCTF_2018/HopityHop/readme.md

 }
 ```

-Run this binary and we'll have some strange string with non-prinrable chars:
+Run this binary and we'll have some strange string with non-printable chars:
 ```
 PS C:\Users\PC\Desktop> .\HopityHop.exe
 foWznvJXRMZOFtvKe